 Every once in a while Chuck and I reminisce about how good we had it as youngsters.
 Some of our best experiences were those without the intrusion of parents.
-We both were allowed to experience life and freedoms that kids today don’t have.
+We both were allowed to experience life and freedoms that kids today don’t seem to have.

 It was a wonderful sort of freedom.
 We spent hours making our own forts in the woods, fishing in ponds, playing in pick up games, and just generally hanging out with the neighborhood kids.
 Those were special times.